qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_manipulating_objects.rst

 This is useful when for example adding a function taking a Python callable replacing a C++ function taking a C++ callable.

+.. note:: In the case of `qdoc`_-generated documentation, functions
+          marked as ``\\overload`` or property getter/setter functions do not have documentation.

 The *optional* **deprecated** attribute can be used to mark the function as deprecated.